 SECTION 1: Lake James to Morganton

 The FFST: Lake James to Morganton Section Master Plan was completed in the summer of 2018.
 This section, linking Lake James to the city of Morganton, stretches over 21 miles and features 11 trailheads and 20 miles shared with the Overmountain Victory National Historic Trail.
-This section of the FFST will provide critical connectivity between the trail’s hallmark outdoor asset—Lake James—and a major population center in the area.

 Read the Lake James to Morganton Section Plan.